GAIB: The Bridge for Compute-Backed Real-World Yield

 GAIB’s architecture extends beyond tokenisation.
 It builds a verifiable, on-chain settlement and yield framework, where each financed asset (from GPU racks to robotics fleets) is cryptographically represented, yield-tracked, and composable within DeFi.

-This programmable layer allows for fractionalised ownership, liquidity pooling, and automated yield routing which unlocks the next era of real-world yield: compute-backed finance.
+This programmable layer allows for fractionalised beneficial ownership of GAIB’s portfolio , liquidity pooling, and automated yield routing which unlocks the next era of real-world yield: compute-backed finance.
 By design, GAIB stands not as another DeFi protocol, but as the canonical economic bridge between decentralised capital and AI’s industrial backbone.

 A Strategic Nexus: GAIB’s Role in Tokenised Private Markets and AI-Backed Yield